oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 2) Try quantization:

-    You can reduce the memory footprint of the model by enabling quantization.
+    You can set reduce the memory footprint of the model by enabling quantization.
 Here are the steps to enable quantization -
     1. Go to create model deployment and select the model you want to deploy
     2. Click on advanced section
     3. Input the quantization option as per the documentation of the inference container.
 Eg. If you are using vLLM, you can input `--quantization` for Name and `fp8` for value.
 This will load the model in 8bit reducing the memory requirement by half.
 You can try `--quantization bitsandbytes` and `--load-format bitsandbytes` to load in 4 bits.